 Delicious, fun to prepare, but still quite simple to make, cookies are the ultimate crowd pleaser anytime of year.
 Sometimes all you need is just one, or six.
 Residents will love baking these eight cookie recipes prepared by Life Tonic to share with friends, family and staff this holiday season!
 The best part is these recipes won’t take all day in the kitchen either.
 Check out their collection of recipes here, from the best classic recipes to some new and fun cookies to have over tea or coffee.

 We hope you found some inspiring holiday ideas to try out with residents in your senior living communities this season.
 Everybody in senior care deserves to be celebrated for continuing to meet the challenge of keeping our seniors and loved ones safe and healthy, but also active and engaged this year.
 Hopefully you found a few fun filled activity ideas for your community.
 Every resident’s well-being is at the heart of what we do.

 To get more ideas and updates delivered to your inbox, sign up to our newsletter now!

-To book a demo of the Welbi platform, or to chat with us, click here, and we can show you first hand how we can help keep your community safe, organized, and running smoothly.
+Book a demo of the Welbi platform or chat with us, and we can show you first hand how we can help keep your community safe, organized, and running smoothly.
 Always.